Louise Waterman Wise: Life

 Wise met her future husband in January 1899, when on the death of a cousin she was asked to summon the cousin's rabbi, Stephen S. Wise.
 Her family opposed match due to Stephen's ethnic background (he was Austro-Hungarian instead of Bavarian), his poor financial status as a poor rabbi instead of a lawyer or banker, and his Zionism.
 Despite the opposition, the two were married in November 1900.
 Wise supported her husband and his goals for the next forty-seven years of their marriage, following him to Portland, Oregon when he served as rabbi of Temple Beth Israel and then back to New York City where he founded the Free Synagogue.
 They had two children while living in Portland, writer James Waterman and domestic relations court judge Justine.

-Wise died at home of pneumonia on December 10, 1947.
+Wise died at home of pneumonia on December 10, 1947, aged 73.

 President Harry S. Truman, NAACP head Walter White, and Amalgamated Clothing Workers of America president Jacob Potofsky were among those who sent messages of condolences.
 Her funeral at the Free Synagogue was officiated by Rabbi Edward E. Klein, Rabbi Sidney E. Goldstein, and Rabbi J. X. Cohen, with American Jewish Congress executive director David Petegorsky delivering the eulogy.
 Over a thousand people attended the funeral, including Deputy Mayor John J. Bennett, National Community Relations Advisory Council chairman Henry Epstein, Fiorello La Guardia's wife, former New York City Council President Newbold Morris, and American Jewish Congress delegations from Philadelphia, Boston, and Baltimore.
 She was buried in Westchester Hills Cemetery.